auerswal/pubcloud2020/ex4-infra/README.md

 the changes to the default Security Group.
 This is different here,
 because the default Security Group of a *new* VPC is configured.
-Removing the VPC should remove its default Security Group, too.
+Removing the VPC should (and does) remove its default Security Group, too.

+I would use a different approach with a restrictive default Security Group, and then require the selection of the appropriate Security Group for an instance to allow specific access.
+But I follow the exercise description here to see how everything works out.

 I have not yet created an
 [elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html)